cheredia19/my-journey-datahub-cloud/README.md

 A thing it would be nice to improve is related to SEO formatting.
 When someone clicks on a link, it takes you out of the DataHub page and loads the new page. **It should open in a new tab**.

 A component I haven't explored yet and I'm sure it will improve the quality of my reports is the [GeoJSON points map](https://storybook.portaljs.org/?path=/story/components-geospatial-map--geo-json-points).
 I expect to use it shortly.
-I will tell you later how my learning curve was with this type of chart.
+It's a personal debt with the DataHub platform.

-## What's missing on DataHub?
+## What do I think is missing on DataHub?

 For future developments of DataHub, I would like to use components that are not currently available like **horizontal bar charts**, line charts with more than one field (line, or y-axis), or **scatter plots**, to mention just three specific examples.
 The latter is ideal for graphic relationships between two numeric variables, e.g. the correlation between gross domestic product and life expectancy.